coo990/tonights-dinner/README.md

 09/10/21 - MVP achieved; add, delete, edit and read functions working correctly.
 Next stage is to add some more features and CSS styling.

 14/10/21 - Trying to deploy to Heroku so it can be hosted online, app keeps crashing so trying to figure out the problem.
-Once solved then will work on adding more features and CSS.
+Once solved then will work on adding more features and CSS..

 ## Technology used
 - Ruby on Rails